saqibsiddiq/autism_detection/replit.md

 ## Overview

-This application is an educational and screening support platform for Autism Spectrum Disorder (ASD) behavioral analysis.
-It combines traditional questionnaire-based assessments with computer vision-based gaze pattern analysis to provide comprehensive behavioral insights.
-The platform uses Streamlit for the web interface, MediaPipe for facial landmark detection, and machine learning models for pattern analysis.
+This application is an advanced behavioral analysis platform for Autism Spectrum Disorder (ASD) detection using computer vision and gaze pattern analysis.
+The platform focuses on visual stimuli-based assessments including face recognition, social attention, visual pattern processing, and motion tracking tests.
+It uses real-time eye tracking through MediaPipe for facial landmark detection and provides comprehensive behavioral insights through AI-powered analysis.

 **Important Note**: This is an educational tool only and is not intended for medical diagnosis.
 All results must be interpreted by qualified healthcare professionals.